Josephhtoo/EGL314-Team-B-Project-Space/README.md

 Players will have to pick a song of your choice from the song list on the Ipad

 ### Step 2:
-There will be a countdown of 3 secsonds, for the players to get ready
+There will be a countdown of 3 seconds, for the players to get ready

 ### Step 3:
-The LED will start flashing after the countdown and players would use the sticks to hit correspondingly
+The LEDs on the keyboard will start flashing after the countdown and players can use the drumsticks to hit the keys according to the flashing LEDs.
+The speakers will play the tunes if the player touches a key with the drumstick.

 ![Capture](images/Hit.jpg)